josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>IsNullTerminated</summary>

-  Gets a value indicating whether the text in the current CString instance ends with a null-termination character.
+  Gets a value indicating whether the text in the current `CString` instance ends with a null-termination character.
   </details>
 - <details>
   <summary>IsReference</summary>

-  Gets a value indicating whether the UTF-8 text is referenced by, and not contained within, the current CString instance.
+  Gets a value indicating whether the UTF-8 text is referenced by, and not contained within, the current `CString` instance.
   </details>
 - <details>
   <summary>IsSegmented</summary>

-  Gets a value indicating whether the current CString instance is a segment (or slice) of another CString instance.
+  Gets a value indicating whether the current `CString` instance is a segment (or slice) of another `CString` instance.
   </details>
 - <details>
   <summary>IsFunction</summary>

-  Gets a value indicating whether the current CString instance is a function.
+  Gets a value indicating whether the current `CString` instance is a function.
   </details>

 ### Indexer:

 - <details>
   <summary>Item</summary>

-  Gets the Byte value at a specified position in the current CString object.
+  Gets the `Byte` value at a specified position in the current `CString` object.
   </details>

 ### Constructors:

 - <details>
   <summary>CString(Byte, Int32)</summary>

-  Initializes a new instance of the CString class to the value indicated by a specified UTF-8 character repeated a specified number of times.
+  Initializes a new instance of the `CString` class to the value indicated by a specified UTF-8 character repeated a specified number of times.
   </details>
 - <details>
   <summary>CString(Byte, Byte, Int32)</summary>

-   Initializes a new instance of the CString class to the value indicated by a specified UTF-8 sequence repeated a specified number of times.
+  Initializes a new instance of the `CString` class to the value indicated by a specified UTF-8 sequence repeated a specified number of times.
   </details>
 - <details>
   <summary>CString(Byte, Byte, Byte, Int32)</summary>

-   Initializes a new instance of the CString class to the value indicated by a specified UTF-8 sequence repeated a specified number of times.
+  Initializes a new instance of the `CString` class to the value indicated by a specified UTF-8 sequence repeated a specified number of times.
   </details>
 - <details>
   <summary>CString(Byte, Byte, Byte, Byte, Int32)</summary>

-   Initializes a new instance of the CString class to the value indicated by a specified UTF-8 sequence repeated a specified number of times.
+  Initializes a new instance of the `CString` class to the value indicated by a specified UTF-8 sequence repeated a specified number of times.
   </details>
 - <details>
   <summary>CString(ReadOnlySpan&lt;Byte&gt;)</summary>

-   Initializes a new instance of the CString class using the UTF-8 characters indicated in the specified read-only span.
+  Initializes a new instance of the `CString` class using the UTF-8 characters indicated in the specified read-only span.
   </details>
 - <details>
   <summary>CString(ReadOnlySpanFunc&lt;Byte&gt;)</summary>

-   Initializes a new instance of the CString class that contains the UTF-8 string returned by the specified ReadOnlySpanFunc&lt;Byte&gt;.
+  Initializes a new instance of the `CString` class that contains the UTF-8 string returned by the specified `ReadOnlySpanFunc<Byte>`.
   </details>

 ### Methods:

 - <details>
   <summary>ToArray()</summary>

-  Copies the UTF-8 text of the current CString instance into a new byte array.
+  Copies the UTF-8 text of the current `CString` instance into a new byte array.
   </details>
 - <details>
   <summary>AsSpan()</summary>

-  Retrieves the UTF-8 units of the current CString as a read-only span of bytes.
+  Retrieves the UTF-8 units of the current `CString` as a read-only span of bytes.
   </details>
 - <details>
   <summary>ToHexString()</summary>

-  Returns a String that represents the current UTF-8 text as a hexadecimal value.
+  Returns a `String` that represents the current UTF-8 text as a hexadecimal value.
   </details>

 ### Operators:

 - <details>
   <summary>CString?(Byte[]?)</summary>

-  Defines an implicit conversion of a given Byte array to CString.
+  Defines an implicit conversion of a given `Byte` array to `CString`.
   </details>
 - <details>
   <summary>CString?(String?)</summary>

-  Defines an explicit conversion of a given String to CString.
+  Defines an explicit conversion of a given `String` to `CString`.
   </details>
 - <details>
   <summary>ReadOnlySpan&lt;Byte&gt;(CString?)</summary>

-  Defines an implicit conversion of a given CString to a read-only span of bytes.
+  Defines an implicit conversion of a given `CString` to a read-only span of bytes.
   </details>

 ### Static Methods:

 - <details>
   <summary>IsNullOrEmpty(CString?)</summary>

-  Determines whether the specified CString is null or an empty UTF-8 string.
+  Determines whether the specified `CString` is `null` or an empty UTF-8 string.
   </details>
 - <details>
   <summary>Create(ReadOnlySpan&lt;Byte&gt;)</summary>

-  Creates a new instance of the CString class using the UTF-8 characters provided in the specified read-only span.
+  Creates a new instance of the `CString` class using the UTF-8 characters provided in the specified read-only span.
   </details>
 - <details>
   <summary>Create(ReadOnlySpanFunc&lt;Byte&gt;?)</summary>

-  Creates a new instance of the CString class using the ReadOnlySpanFunc&lt;Byte&gt; delegate provided.
+  Creates a new instance of the `CString` class using the `ReadOnlySpanFunc<Byte>` delegate provided.
   </details>
 - <details>
   <summary>Create(Byte[]?)</summary>

-  Creates a new instance of the CString class using the binary internal information provided.
+  Creates a new instance of the `CString` class using the binary internal information provided.
   </details>
 - <details>
   <summary>CreateCreate&lt;TState&gt;(TState)</summary>

-  Creates a new instance of the CString class using a TState instance.
+  Creates a new instance of the `CString` class using a `TState` instance.
   </details>
 - <details>
   <summary>CreateUnsafe(IntPtr, Int32, useFullLength)</summary>

-  Creates a new instance of the CString class using the pointer to a UTF-8 character array and length provided.
+  Creates a new instance of the `CString` class using the pointer to a UTF-8 character array and length provided.
   </details>

 </details>